hagabbar/vitamin_c/docs/_build/_sources/quickstart.rst.txt

 than one sampler.
 However, by default vitamin will only use the Dynesty sampler.

-The VItamin test() function will by default make corner plots (without sky map), KL divergence plots between posteriors produced by other samplers and VItamin, PP plots and loss plots.
+The VItamin test() function will by default make corner plots (without sky map), KL divergence plots between posteriors produced by other samplers and VItamin and PP plots.

 .. code-block:: console